top of page

 What is cataract surgery?

-As the cloudy lens or cataract is inside the eye, surgery involves making cuts in the eye, removing the cloudy lens, and replacing it with a clear plastic lens, so that the eye can see clearly.
+As the cloudy lens or cataract is inside the eye, surgery involves making cuts in the eye, removing the cloudy lens, and replacing it with a clear plastic lens, so that the eye can see clearly again.

 When do I need cataract surgery?

 You almost never need cataract surgery.
 The cataract is just a change in the structure of your lens.
 It cannot harm your eye, except in very rare cases.
-The only time you need surgery is if your vision has dropped to the point where you can no longer drive, but even then, you can choose to stop driving, if you really don’t want surgery!
-But the benefits of the surgery are great, so you may well want it!
+The only time you need surgery is if your vision has dropped to the point where you can no longer legally drive, but even then, you can choose to stop driving, if you really don’t want surgery.
+The benefits of the surgery are great though, so you may well want it way before then!

 Will I be able to see without glasses?

-The lens power is usually selected so that your eye is in focus for distance.
-You will usually still need reading glasses to see fine print up close and may need glasses to fine tune your distance vision.
+The standard lens power is usually selected so that your eye is in focus for distance.
+You will usually still need reading glasses to see fine print up close, and may need glasses to fine tune your distance vision.
+There is no perfect lens and whatever we choose, you may still be unhappy with some aspect of your vision, particularly if you have other eye conditions.

-There are three ways to see clearly without glasses:
+There are three ways to see near and far without glasses using intraocular lens implants:

 • Monovision, in which one lens is in focus for distance, and the other lens is in focus for near.
 This means that only one eye is in clear focus at any point in time and most people prefer to have their two eyes working together.

 • Multifocal lens implants are also available.
-They are more expensive and while many people are happy with them, they can cause problems with unclear vision, glare, haloes and trouble night driving (like having cataracts!).
+These offer clearer vision at all distance, but it may not be as clear as with the single vision lenses.
+They are more expensive and while many people are happy with them, they can cause problems with blurred or distorted vision, glare, haloes and trouble driving at night (like cataracts can!).

-• Extended depth of focus lenses.
-These do not have the disadvantages of multifocal lenses, and give you clear vision in the distance, with some near vision as well.
-You may still need magnifying glasses to see fine print.
+• Spiral Galaxy lenses.
+These do not have the disadvantages of multifocal lenses in terms of glare and haloes, and they give you clearer vision in the distance, with clear near vision as well.
+You may still need magnifying glasses to see very fine print and there may be an adjustment period before you can see clearly with these lenses.

 What are the risks and benefits of cataract surgery?